-Article 3 Jurisdiction in the event of the death of one of the partners
+Article 3 Jurisdiction in the event of the death of one of the spouses

-- 1. The courts of a Member State seised by an application concerning the succession of a registered partner under Regulation (EC) ... [of the European Parliament and of the Council on jurisdiction, applicable law, recognition and enforcement of decisions and authentic instruments in matters of succession and the creation of a European Certificate of Succession] shall also have jurisdiction to rule on matters of the property consequences of the partnership arising in connection with the application. - 2.
-The court may decline jurisdiction if its law does not recognise the institution of registered partnership.
-The court with jurisdiction shall then be established in accordance with Article 5.
+The courts of a Member State seised by an application concerning the succession of a spouse under Regulation (EC) ... [of the European Parliament and of the Council on jurisdiction, applicable law, recognition and enforcement of decisions and authentic instruments in matters of succession and the creation of a European Certificate of Succession] shall also have jurisdiction to rule on matters of the matrimonial property regime arising in connection with the application.